-Specific producers are defined by implementing an abstract produceValues method.
-Individual values are generated using the produce method.
-Both methods are inherited from class Producer.
-As an example, Figure 2 shows the definition of a producer which generates the values contained in a tree in in-order.
+We are going to write an abstraction of producers that provide a standard iterator interface to retrieve a sequence of produced values.
+Producers are defined by implementing an abstract produceValues method that calls a produce method to generate individual values.
+Both methods are inherited from a Producer class.
+As an example, the left-hand side of figure 2 shows the definition of a producer that generates the values contained in a tree in in-order.